scrim-network/SIMPLE/README.md

 ## Citation

-This code is intended to accompany the results of [Link to paper](http://www.sciencedirect.com/science/article/pii/S1364815216301347):
+This code is intended to accompany the results of [(link to paper)](http://www.sciencedirect.com/science/article/pii/S1364815216301347):

     Bakker, A., P. Applegate, and K. Keller: A semi-empirical model of sea-level contributions from the Greenland Ice Sheet in response to temperature changes.
 Environmental Modeling and Software (2016)